Accountancy and Book-keeping

 International Association of Book-keepers

-IAB offers various qualifications for bookkeepers, providing exemptions for holders of other accountancy awards.
-Their syllabus covers diverse areas, and successful completion often leads to higher-level qualifications with other accounting bodies.
+IAB offers qualifications for bookkeepers, with exemptions for holders of other accounting awards.
+Their programs lead to higher-level qualifications with other accounting bodies.
+More information is available on the IAB website.

 Association of International Accountants